Culture of Hamilton, Ontario: Music

 Hamilton was also an important centre of punk rock in the 1970s and early 1980s, spawning influential acts such as Teenage Head, Forgotten Rebels, Simply Saucer and The Dik Van Dykes.

 A number of recording studios call Hamilton home.
 The Sonic Unyon label started and fostered the Hamilton sound in the early 1990s and continues today as one of Canada's most successful independent record labels and distributors.
 In 1985 Daniel Lanois, opened Grant Avenue Studios a landmark in Hamilton.
 A solo artist in his own right he's made his mark as a producer for some of the world's biggest musical acts.
 Some of these include Bob Dylan, Peter Gabriel and U2.
 Steve Negas is also a producer with a studio in town.
 Some of his clients include Chris De Burgh, The Nylons, Liona Boyd and Saga.

-Hamilton has hosted the Juno Awards a total of six times, in 1995, 1996, 1997, 1999, 2001, and 2015.
+Hamilton has hosted the Juno Awards a total of six times, in 1995, 1996, 1997, 1999, 2001, and 2015, and will host again in 2026.
 The Juno Awards are awards of achievement presented to Canadian musical artists and bands.
 1996 was the most memorable one.
 Anne Murray was the host for the ceremonies and prominent nominees were Alanis Morissette and Shania Twain.
 The Canadian Music Hall of Fame Inductees that evening were: David Clayton-Thomas (Blood, Sweat & Tears), Denny Doherty (The Mamas & the Papas), John Kay (Steppenwolf), Domenic Troiano (played w/ various artists) and Zal Yanovsky (The Lovin' Spoonful).